-As at the balance sheet date, there has been no change from the prior period in the financial risks that the Company was exposed to, or the manner in which it manages and measures these risks, other than a consideration on the impact of Covid-19.
-The Covid-19 pandemic has created an additional and unexpected uncertainty to the business during 2020.
-There have been a number of policy lapses, mainly in relation to the Commercial niche and credit control has been slightly impacted with the number of first defaults and Direct debit Payment Holiday requests increasing.
-The investment markets have shown increased volatility during the outbreak but there is not expected to be any significant adverse impact on the operations of the business, and the solvency, liquidity and financial outlook of the Company remain sufficient to withstand the pandemic and any further lockdowns.
+As at the balance sheet date, there has been no change from the prior period in the financial risks that the Company was exposed to, or the manner in which it manages and measures these risks.
+The Covid-19 pandemic created an additional uncertainty to the business during 2020 and 2021.
+There have been a number of policy lapses, mainly in relation to the Commercial niche and credit control has been slightly impacted with the number of first defaults increasing.
+Following the pandemic, we are seeing increased inflation and rising interest rates and expect the investment markets to show further volatility, but there is not expected to be any significant adverse impact on the operations of the business, and the solvency, liquidity and financial outlook of the Company remain sufficient to withstand this.